 - Contacting the resident assistant, resident director, or other residence life staff member in the residence halls; guards or desk attendants; or any University official who will then contact the Pitt Police, if desired.

-Incidents involving sexual harassment, sexual violence, stalking, and/or dating and domestic violence also may be reported to the Office of Diversity and Inclusion at 412-648-7860.
+Incidents involving sexual harassment, sexual violence, stalking, and/or dating and domestic violence, as well as incidents of bias, may be reported to the Office of Diversity and Inclusion at 412-648-7860.